 Admission and evaluation

-All of the inmates are admitted to prison with a valid incarceration order
+All inmates are admitted to prison with a valid commitment order

 The Turkish authorities have arrested thousands of people suspected of belonging to the Gülen movement.